 West Entrance (Narthex)

-This entrance on Washington Street has been the main entrance since about 1873.
-In colonial times the principal entrance was by the south doors; it remained so until the interior was changed with the repairs following the Civil War.
+This entrance on Washington Street has been the main entrance most likely since the late 1830s at the time of the Henry Fairfax renovation.
+In colonial times, the principal entrance was by the south doors; it remained so until the interior was changed with the repairs preceding the Civil War.

 The aisles in the colonial church were in the same location as they are today, but were somewhat wider and paved with tiles.
 Box pews, each with a door and a slightly raised floor, were located in the center of the nave and to each side.
 That arrangement remained substantially unchanged until 1861.
 Between 1861 and 1865, the interior of the church was gutted.
 The present interior dates from 1959.